What we risk by giving shallow advice

 Image Credit: Christian family worship God by doidam10, via Getty Images (accessed through Canva).

-There are times when the Bible feels like a lifeline, especially when one feels trapped, wounded, or rejected.
-But even Scripture, when mishandled, can lead to further hurt.
-It may sound odd to say that, but some of the most life-changing truths in Scripture are often misused, especially when offered without thought, prayer, or pastoral care.
+Most of the time, the Bible feels like a lifeline, especially when one feels trapped in a situation or wounded.
+I think it should just be so.
+But even Scripture, when misapplied, can lead to further hurt.
+It may sound odd to say that, but some of the most life-changing truths in Scripture are often misused, especially when given without much thought or prayer, or even pastoral care.

-I have heard Matthew 10:37–39 used more times than I can count.
+One, for example, is Matthew 10:37–39.
+I have heard it used more times than I can count.
 “Anyone who loves father or mother more than Me is not worthy of Me.”
 It is the Lord’s command, and no one has the right to water it down.
 But I have observed this verse being used far too quickly in response to conflict.
 I have seen Christians encouraged to leave their families behind at the first sign of opposition.
-That may sound strong, but it happens, especially in families where beliefs clash.
 What many forget, however, is that this passage was not given so that we can justify resentment or spiritual pride.
-It was spoken in the context of true discipleship, where Christ is supreme, and love remains steadfast—even to those who oppose us.
+It was spoken in the context of true discipleship, where Christ is supreme, and love remains steadfast, even to those who oppose us.

-Before someone chooses to walk away, the right question must be asked: what have you done first?
+I say that because before someone chooses to walk away, the right question must be asked: What have you done first?

-Have you shared the Gospel with them, not just once, but patiently, prayerfully, and with tenderness?
+Have you shared the Gospel with them, not just once, but patiently, with all your might and prayerfully?
 Are they even Christians, or are they walking blindly and need your light?
 How long have you waited?
 How long have you prayed?
 Some believers have endured for years, pleading in tears for their parents, siblings, or children.
-Others have stayed quiet and responded only when insulted, not realizing that their silence or pride may have deepened the gap.
+Others have stayed silent and stood only when insulted, not realizing that their silence or pride may have deepened the gap.
 When they opposed your faith, did you explain it gently, or did you snap back?
 Did you show them the Christ who died for them, even while they remained hostile?

-There are no easy answers to these questions.
 Every believer must come to a place of self-conviction.
 I cannot say you must stay or that you must leave.
 But I can say this: do not rush to either.
-Do not despise the sacrifice if you have chosen to remain, and do not despise the sorrow of walking away if you had no other choice.
+Do not despise the sacrifice if you have chosen to stay, and do not despise the sorrow of walking away if you had no other choice.
 Many believers say, “You should have just left them,” while others argue, “You should have endured longer.”
 But only the one carrying the burden knows how heavy it truly is.
-Let each person weigh the matter before God, with prayer, accountability, and honest self-reflection.
+Let each person weigh the matter before God, with accountability and honest self-reflection.

-Sometimes the problem is not the verse.
+But sometimes the problem is not the verse.
 Sometimes, it is the heart that wields it.
-If we are not careful, we can use Scripture like a sword against the very people Christ calls us to love.
+If we are not watchful, we can use Scripture like a sword against the very people Christ calls us to love.
 The same applies to verses such as “Do not be unequally yoked” or “Shake the dust off your feet.”
-These are true.
-But they are not meant to be uttered in passing.
-They require explanation, spiritual discernment, and above all, a heart that truly loves others and trembles at the Word of God.
+Because they are not meant to be uttered in passing.
+They require spiritual discernment, and above all, a heart that truly loves others and trembles at the Word of God.
+Scripture must remain central to every conversation.
+But centrality does not mean simplicity.
+We must speak it in season and with reverence, ensuring that it is rightly divided and humbly applied (2 Tim 2:15).
+This does not mean we should hesitate to speak God’s Word.
+Scripture remains the final authority.
+But it must be spoken in a way that reflects both its power and its purpose, to correct and restore (2 Tim 3:16–17).

 There are also moments when it is not just a verse that is misused, but an entire approach to suffering.
 A believer might say they are depressed, and someone quickly responds with, “Do not put on your hands what only God can handle,” or “Just have more faith,” or “You should not worry about things beyond your control.”
-Those may sound spiritual, and indeed may come from a heart of care, but they often disregard the fact that the person might already know that.
+Sometimes, verses such as “Cast all your anxiety on Him because He cares for you” (1 Pet 5:7) or “Do not be anxious about anything” (Phil 4:6) are just offered too quickly, as if quoting them alone should resolve the gravity someone bears.
+Those may indeed come from a heart of care, but they often disregard the fact that the person might already know that.
 They are simply processing the burden, not rejecting God's truth.
 They may still be walking with God, just limping for a time.
-And perhaps they are not asking for a theological answer but simply for someone to listen without judgment.
-When we respond too quickly, we miss the full picture of what they are carrying.
+And perhaps they are not asking for a theological answer but simply for someone to listen without direct judgment.
+When we answer too quickly, we miss the full picture of what they are bearing.
+Even when Scripture is true, it must be timed and tempered.

 Comments